cty123/TrojanRust/README.md

 - [x] Support server side Trojan protocol for handling Trojan traffic.

-- [ ] Implement client side Trojan protocol so that trojan-rust and be used as an client for using Trojan. - Work in progress.
+- [x] Implement UDP over TCP for Trojan protocol on server side.

-- [ ] Implement UDP over TCP for Trojan protocol on both client side and server side.
+- [ ] Implement client side Trojan protocol so that trojan-rust and be used as a Trojan client. - Work in progress.

 - [ ] Performance profiling and bottleneck resolving.
 Will also include benchmarks versus other implementations.